rdignard08/RestGoatee-Core/style_guild.md

   - No space will appear before the first argument or after the last argument
   - A space will appear after each `,` in the argument list

-- class Interface
+- Class Interface
   - Should declare the absolute minimum
     - Protocol conformance should only be declared publicly if another class needs it
-    - Abosolutely no ivars
+    - Absolutely no ivars
     - Properties should not be declared publicly
     - Methods should only be as necessary
   - Prefer simple initializers, preferably `init`
     - Expose properties instead of complex initializers